+44 (0) 1948 871618

 The workshops are relaxed, informal and friendly.

-I’m lucky to have a beautiful garden full of flowers in a country setting which you too can enjoy, as do my ducks who wander freely about!
+I’m lucky to have a beautiful garden full of flowers in a country setting which you too can enjoy along with the cats!

 Treat yourself to a special day out with me, or buy a voucher as a present for someone.